intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reporting/device_period.md

 ---             | ---               | ---
 `pms_id`<br>`pack_id`<br>`pack`  _{..}_<br>`cell`  _[ {..} ]_<br>`fet`  _[ {..} ]_<br>`status{}`<br><br>`sender`<br> `time_event`<br>`time_zone`<br>`time_processing` | `mppt_id`<br>`pv`  _[ {..} ]_<br>`battery`  _{..}_<br>`load`  _[ {..} ]_<br>`status`  _{..}_<br><br><br>`sender`<br> `time_event`<br>`time_zone`<br>`time_processing` | `inverter_id`<br>`pv`  _{..}_<br>`battery`  _{..}_<br>`load`  _[ {..} ]_<br>`grid`  _[ {..} ]_<br>`status`<br><br>`sender`<br>`time_event`<br>`time_zone`<br>`time_processing`

-### ENERGY_PERIOD Column qualifier/ Property
+### ENERGY_PERIOD Column qualifiers

-Column qualifiers / properties for the `ENERGY_PERIOD` column family / kind are shown below:
+Column qualifiers / properties for the `ENERGY_PERIOD` column family / kind are shown below.

+These period columns will provide the data for the energy API, in a format which is closely matched to the [API response](https://docs.sundaya.monitored.equipment/docs/api.sundaya.monitored.equipment/0/c/Examples/GET/energy%20GET%20example).

-Each row / entity will have a period entry depending on the row / entity id:
+Each row / entity will have a particular period column depending on the row / entity id:

-A particular period column will be present in the row only if the timestamp component in the row / entity id (`HHmm`) coincides with a period epoch.
+A period column will be present in the row only if the timestamp component in the row / entity id (`HHmm`) coincides with a period epoch.

-- For example a row / entity with an id of `PMS-01-006#202002091500` will have period data for `hour`,`hourminute`, and `hourqtrhour` as the timestamp component in the id (`1500`) coiicides with the epoch (start) of an hour period.
+- For example a row / entity with an id of **PMS-01-006#202002091500** will have period data for `hour`,`hourminute`, and `hourqtrhour` as the date-time in the id (**1500**) coincides with the epoch (start) of an hour period.

-- Similarly a row / entity with an id of `PMS-01-006#202002090000` will have period data for `day`,`dayhour`,`daytimeofday` as well as `hour`,`hourminute`,`hourqtrhour`, as the timestamp component in the id (`090000`) coincides with the start of a day and hour period.
+- Similarly a row / entity with an id of **PMS-01-006#202002090000** will have period data for `day`,`dayhour`,`daytimeofday` as well as `hour`,`hourminute`,`hourqtrhour`, as the date-time in the id (**090000**) coincides with the start of a day and hour period.

 At least one `minute` entry will be present in every row.